 After their homework would be a quick review of the day’s lessons.
 I also encourage them to study in advance in preparation for tomorrow’s new lessons.

 2. Specific study time area.

 We have our living room as the designated study area.
 Each has his own table to use for research and writing.
 And in doing their assignment, we have the one-at-a-time rule wherein they have to finish their Reading assignment first, for instance, before putting on the table their Mathematics notebook.
 This, I believe, would help them concentrate more on the subject, without thinking and seeing that there are still undone homework.
 Also, there would be less clutter on the table.

 3. Study time means peace and order time.

 There will be no television, radio or cellphone while studying.
-Pocketbooks and toys or anything that would distract them from studying are all off-limits at the living room.
-If they have finished their homework and reviews before dinner, then they can watch a few television shows.
+Pocketbooks, toys and anything that would distract them from studying are all off-limits at the living room.
+If they have finished their homework and reviewed before dinner, then they can watch a few television shows.

 4. Understand what you have written or just read.

 If doing research, the boys are encouraged to use the encyclopedia or dictionary.
 They can also use the laptop for further research.
 It is a must though that they do not copy the entire paragraph but to paraphrase them.
 Plagiarism isn’t encouraged at the small house.
 That way, too, we would be certain that if they can paraphrase the article, they have understood it.
 This system also helps the boys improve their writing composition.

 In reviewing for an exam, the boys are encouraged to make their own flashcards.
 These flashcards are very handy and they could bring them to school for quick review while waiting for their subject teacher.
 Also, I let them read the chapter then ask them to explain or summarize it in their own words.